TheInfiniteKind/moneydance_open/python_scripts/extension_tester/readme.txt

 NOTES ABOUT PYTHON EXTENSIONS:

 - You want to be on Moneydance version 2021.1 build 3056 onwards as this is when Py extensions became 'fully functional'
-- You can do anything in Python that a Java extension can do
+- You can do anything in Python that a Java extension can do.

 - Python extensions have to be executed by the Python Interpreter.
 This consumes 200-300MB of RAM.
 Clearly an overhead over compiled Java
 - It's quicker to write Python over Java, and needs no compile, so you can very easily test within Moneybot